-Since the retirement of his idol Jeremy Wotherspoon, Jamie Gregg has stepped up to be Canada’s top-ranked man in the shortest of the long track events, the 500m, cracking the top-five in the 2012-13 World Cup standings for the distance.
+Over the last four seasons Jamie Gregg has established himself as one of Canada’s top men in the shortest of the long track events, the 500m.
+In 2012-13 he cracked the top-five in the World Cup standings for the distance.

 Competing on the World Cup circuit since 2007-08, Gregg had his breakthrough in December 2009 when he won a bronze medal in the 500m in Calgary.
-He went on to finish eighth in the event at the Vancouver 2010 Olympic Winter Games where he was the top Canadian man, beating his training mate and future brother-in-law Wotherspoon by one place.
+He went on to finish eighth in the event at the Vancouver 2010 Olympic Winter Games where he was the top Canadian man, beating his training mate and future brother-in-law Jeremy Wotherspoon by one place.
+He finished 11th in his second Olympic appearance at Sochi 2014 where he was joined on the team by wife Danielle.

 With a speed skater mother and a hockey player father, it had been instilled in the Gregg siblings as children that representing their country was the greatest honour.
 It thus became Gregg’s dream to wear the maple leaf at the Olympic Games, as his parents had.
 At Vancouver 2010 he had the joy of representing Canada along with his sister Jessica, a member of the short track team.